qi657/HSFormer-CR/README.md

 Please do not hesitate to file an issue or contact me at `sunc696@gmail.com` if you find errors or bugs or if you need further clarification.

 # Cite

-*@article{sun2025hsformer,
-  title={HSFormer: Multiscale Hybrid Sparse Transformer for Uncertainty-Aware Cloud and Shadow Removal}, author={Sun, Changqi and Chen, Yuntian and Cao, Qinglong and Nie, Longfeng and Zeng, Zhenzhong and Zhang, Dongxiao}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2025}, publisher={IEEE}
+Sun C, Chen Y, Cao Q, et al. HSFormer: Multiscale Hybrid Sparse Transformer for Uncertainty-Aware Cloud and Shadow Removal[J].
+IEEE Transactions on Geoscience and Remote Sensing, 2025.
-}*

 If you have any questions, be free to contact me!